microsauce/gravy/README.md

 ## routes

-In gravy, a route is a software chain that is built to service a particular HTTP request URI pattern and method.
-For example:
+In gravy, a route is a software chain that is assembled to service a particular HTTP request URI pattern and method.
+For example, given the following :
 ```rb
 use '/arithmetic/*' do
     log.info "we're about to do some arithmetic: #{req.request_uri}"